Artist-Grade Technical Pens & Fineliners for Drawing

 - Caption on the top part of the cap to quickly find the desired size

-- These technical pens can be left with cap off while sketching or drawing
+- These pens can be left with cap off while sketching or drawing

 Cons: